 By default, miniSIPServer use standard TCP port 5061 to start TLS, but you are still able to change this port to any others you wish, for example 5062.
 In the miniSIPServer main window, please click menu "Data / System / SIP", then configure 'TLS port" item.
 After that, please remember to restart miniSIPServer to enable new port.
 Please refer to following figure.

 Sure, you can.
 In fact, we also do that in our lab.
-We need mention that you need configure your miniSIPServer IP address or domain name as "common name" when you create your own self-signed files.
+You need to configure the miniSIPServer IP address or domain name as "common name" when you create your own self-signed files.

 We usually use openSSL to create all necessary certificate files, please refer to following commands.